Softpanorama

 perl -pi.bak -e "s/Bill Gates/Microsoft CEO/g; s/CEO/Overlord/g" <FileList>

 "Bill Gates" would then become "Microsoft Overlord" throughout the files.
-(Here, as in all examples, we ignore such finicky things as making sure we don't change "HERBACEOUS" to "HERBAOverlordUS"; for that kind of information, refer to a good treatise on regular expressions, such as Jeffrey Friedl's impressive book Mastering Regular Expressions, 2nd Edition.
+(Here, as in all one-liners, we ignore such finicky things as making sure we don't change "HERBACEOUS" to "HERBAOverlordUS"; for that kind of information, refer to a good treatise on regular expressions, such as Jeffrey Friedl's impressive book Mastering Regular Expressions, 2nd Edition.
 Also, I've wrapped the command to fit, but you should type it in as just one line.)

 Doing Your Own Printing

-You may wish to override the behavior created by -p, which prints every line read in, after any changes made by your script.
+You may wish to override the behavior created by -p , which prints every line read in, after any changes made by your script.
 In this case, change to the -n option. -p -e "s/Foo/Bar/" is roughly equivalent to -n -e "s/Foo/Bar/; print".
 This allows you to write interesting commands, such as removing lines beginning with hash marks (Perl comments, C-style preprocessor directives, etc.):

 perl -ni.bak -e "print unless /^\s*#/;" <FileList>